River Irvine: Incidents

-Death through violence
+In 1843 two young women crossing the pedestrian 'Auld brig (1824)' across the Carmel in Kilmaurs on a stormy night December night carrying a heavy load between them; they missed the way and the one in front was swept away and drowned.
+On 18 August 2007 a Stewarton boy fell into the Annick Water when it was in flood.
+The scene of the tragedy was near Lainshaw House.
+Royal Navy 'Search and Rescue' helicopter from HMS Gannet searched the river for several hours, unsuccessfully.
+The body was found in the river a few days later near the sewerage works.
 Craignaught Hill lies in the north-east area of the Parish of Dunlop, with the Clerkland Burn running beneath and on through the grounds of Dunlop House to join the Annick Water at Stewarton.
 On the slopes of Craignaught Hill was fought a singularly unusual battle between the Boyds of Kilmarnock and the Stewarts of Darnley.
 Sir Alan Stewart had been treacherously slain by Sir Thomas Boyd, and his son, Alexander Stewart, was determined to take revenge.
 Sir Thomas was surprised on the night of 9 July 1439, whilst riding past Craignaught on his way north and although outnumbered, he and his followers fought on, even taking agreed rest periods indicated by the sounding of a horn.
 Eventually and inevitably Sir Thomas was killed, stabbed in the back by a Stewart, and a large number of his followers were also killed.

 The result of this encounter led to killings and counter killings that involved a great part of the West of Scotland.
 Boyd's wife had dreamed all that came to pass, and died of grief within days of her husband death.
 The 1860 OS marks 'Boyd's Hill' and 'Boyd's slack' (Scots for a narrow pass) to the north of Craignaught on the old lane to Grange Farm, now named South Grange.
 Boyd's Hill has been undamaged (2007) by the quarrying and domestic waste disposal operations and the Boyd's slack is also clearly identifiable.